How do I obtain a dog license?

 Where do I call concerning a dead animal in the road?

-Where do I call about the stray, abandoned and/or vicious dog in my yard/neighborhood?
+Where do I call about the stray, abandoned dog in my yard/neighborhood?

 Is it against the law for people to allow their dogs to run loose?

-The following shall be deemed unlawful acts and constitute a class 4 misdemeanor.
+Dogs running at large.
 It is prohibited for any dog to run at large within the county at any time during any month of the year.
 For the purposes of this subsection, a dog shall be deemed to run at large while roaming, running or self-hunting off the property of its owner or custodian and not under its owner’s or custodian’s immediate control.
-Any owner who permits his dog to run at large in the county shall be deemed to have violated the provisions of this subsection.”
+A dog shall not be deemed to be running at large if it and its owner or custodian are within a county-designated off-leash, fenced dog exercise area.
+Any owner who permits his dog to run at large in the county shall be deemed to have violated the provisions of this subsection.

 Does Henrico have a leash law?

-No, Henrico’s control ordinance does not require the dog to be on a leash, but it does require animals to be under the owner’s control at all times.
+No, Henrico’s control ordinance does not require the dog to be on a leash, but it does require animals to be under the custodian’s immediate control at all times.

 What happens to animals picked up while roaming free?